.

 College and Work 1959-1966

 When I was 8 years old on my way on to the dentists I spotted the Princess Christian College(nannies and nursery nurses) from the top of the bus and decided that was what I wanted to do when I grew up.
 I never veered away from this and when I got to 16 my parents looked into getting me into the college, unfortunately the fees were much more than they could afford as my father had retired the previous year.
-My parents were active Conservatives and some of their friends suggested that they should apply for a grant which was granted and so in May 1959 I started my training at
+My parents were active Conservatives and some of their friends suggested that they should apply for a grant which was granted and so in May 1959 I started my training

 In 1960 I passed my examinations in Child Study, Doctors Lectures, Hygiene, Nursery Management, Cookery and Laundry.
 I received my testimonial book which included a college report, Principal’s report and my first certificate.